Learning-and-Intelligent-Systems/stacking/doc/execution.md

 ### Evaluate Task Performance with the Simulator

 With the robot evaluations we only evaluate a single acquisition step at a time, but in simulation we can evaluate over many acquisition steps with a single command.
+This step will save performance data to a .pkl file which will be used later to generate figures.
 Use the following:
 ```
-python3 -m learning.evaluate.plan_evaluate_models --problem <problem> --block-set-fname learning/domains/towers/eval_sim_block_set_10.pkl --exp-path learning/experiments/logs/<experiment-name> --max-acqusitions <max-acquisitions> --n-towers <n-towers> --exec-mode <exec-mode> --planning-model <planning-model> --exec-xy-noise <exec-xy-noise> --plan-xy-noise <plan-xy-noise>
+python3 -m learning.evaluate.plan_evaluate_models --problem <problem> --block-set-fname learning/domains/towers/eval_sim_block_set_10.pkl --exp-path learning/experiments/logs/<experiment-name> --max-acquisitions <max-acquisitions> --n-towers <n-towers> --exec-mode <exec-mode> --planning-model <planning-model> --exec-xy-noise <exec-xy-noise> --plan-xy-noise <plan-xy-noise>
 ```
 ```<problem>``` can be one of: ['tallest', 'overhang', 'min-contact', 'cumulative-overhang'].